Bachelor of Science: Mechanical Engineering

 Students graduating from this program will:

-First-time college student applicants to the undergraduate program in information technology will be admitted if they obtain:
+First-time college student applicants to the undergraduate program in mechanical engineering will be automatically admitted if they obtain:

 - An ACT mathematics score of at least 25 and